 It’s no secret that mobile-friendly WordPress sites are the new norm, but despite how common they may seem, it can still take a little work to create a beautiful, responsive site.
 This guide will help you understand why it’s important to have a mobile-friendly site, how to build one on WordPress, and introduce you to the best tools to create a responsive site.

-In 2016, 52.7 percent of internet users accessed it via mobile devices.
+In Q4 2019, 61% of Google searches took place on a mobile device.
 That means that over half the population is turning to phones and tablets over traditional desktop devices, so in order to keep up with them, your website needs to be ready to display on any screen size.
 A mobile-friendly design makes for a positive user experience and will help your users find what they’re looking for while on the go.

 Besides UX, there’s another important reason your site should be mobile-friendly: Google.
 Starting in 2015 (the year of “Mobilegeddon”), Google implemented a major overhaul of its search algorithm to reward sites that are deemed “mobile-friendly.”
 The change came down to one crucial data point: whether or not your website is responsive.